 To investigate the speed of convergence and various factors that affect the speed of convergence, we use a random-effects GLS model, where each group consists of all quantities submitted by one individual.
-Results of the estimation is reported in Table 6.
-In six different specifications (columns (1) to (6)), the dependent variable is the distance between actual quantity demanded and equilibrium quantity for the individual player, $|q_i^t - q_i^e|$ , which captures the convergence to equilibrium.
+Results of the estimation are reported in Table 5.
+In six different specifications (columns (1) to (6)), the dependent variable is the distance between actual quantity demanded and equilibrium quantity for the individual player, $|q_i^t - q_i^e|$.
 Again, we use the equilibrium point prediction for SRL and the set prediction for ACP.
 In specifications (1) and (3), we use ln(Period) as the independent variable to investigate whether Period (or time) has a significant effect on the speed of convergence.
-To examine whether the effects of learning remain constant, decreasing or increasing over time, we used Period, ln (Period), as well as Period as independent variables.
+To examine whether the effects of learning remain constant, decreasing or increasing over time, we used Period, ln (Period), as well as Period2 as independent variables.
 Since specifications with ln (Period) overall yields the best fit, we report only these specifications.
 In specifications (2) and (4), we add a dummy variable for information conditions, DummyI, which is equal to one for complete information and zero for limited information.
 The interaction of DummyI and ln(Period) captures the effects of more information on the speed of convergence.
 In specifications (5) and (6), we add a mechanism dummy, DummyM, which is equal to one for SRL and zero for ACP.
-Compared with the coefficient of $\ln(\text{Period})$ , the coefficient for the interaction term, DummyM $\times \ln(\text{Period})$ , captures the difference between SRL and ACP on the speed of convergence.
+Compared with the coefficient of ln(Period), the coefficient for the interaction term, DummyM × ln(Period), captures the difference between SRL and ACP on the speed of convergence.